iamseeley/ts-www/README.md

-# Go-Forth 2.0
+# ts-www

-Go-Forth is a static site generator written in Go!
+This is Thomas Seeley's personal website. 🗃️